Ange-Félix Patassé: Second presidential term (1999–2003) and coup attempts

-In the presidential election of September 1999, Patassé won easily, defeating former presidents Kolingba and Dacko, winning in the first round with about 51.6% of the vote.
+In the presidential election of September 1999, Patassé won easily, defeating former presidents Kolingba and Dacko.
+He won in the first round with about 51.6% of the vote.
 Opposition leaders accused the elections of being rigged.
-During his second term, Patassé, whose rule had always been erratic and arbitrary, became increasingly unpopular.
-In 2000, he may have had his former prime-minister Jean-Luc Mandaba and his son poisoned on suspicion of planning a coup.
-There were failed coup attempts against him in 2001 and 2002, which he suspected Andre Kolingba and/or General François Bozizé were involved in, but when Patassé attempted to have Bozizé arrested, the general left the country for Chad with military forces which were loyal to him.
+During his second term, Patassé became increasingly unpopular.
+In 2000, his former prime minister Jean-Luc Mandaba and his son Hervé both died within a short span of time, which led to accusations from Mandaba's family and the youth movement Flambeau centrafricain (FLAC) that Patassé had them poisoned because he suspected them of planning a coup.
+In May 2001, a failed coup attempt against Patassé took place, in which Kolingba and possibly Bozizé were involved.
+Both of these officers left the country to evade trial: Kolingba for Uganda, Bozizé for Chad along with military forces that were loyal to him.